camwestwood/xapi/common_structures.md

 		<td>Four extensions are provided for, with IRIs as defined on the [vocabularies](vocabulary.md#41-context-extensions) page.<br/>
     The <b>sessionID</b> extension is the VLE session ID, or a suitably hashed version of it.
 A value should be provided if this information is available.<br/>
     The <b>ip-address</b> is required and is used to identify the client's IP address.
 An IPv4 address is recommended.<br/>
-    The <b>recipeVersion</b> extension is recommended, and identifies the recipe (and its version) which was followed to create the xAPI statement.</td>
+    The <b>recipeVersion</b> extension is recommended, and identifies the recipe (and its version) which was followed to create the xAPI statement.
 	<br/>
     The <b>courseArea</b> extension is recommended, and identifies Umbrella course/parent area by its home page URI.
 More information can be found on the [vocabularies](vocabulary.md#Umberella-course-area) page. </td>